department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/github-other-va.md

 3. Email the spreadsheet to your DSVA contact.

 4. DSVA will add the people on the list to the VA Github organization.
-See [Github access](#github-access)
+See [Github access](#github-access).

 5. If your team is new to Github, we can arrange a short meeting to show you how to use it share documents.